alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 - Fact table structure
     - Contains numeric measures produced by an operational measurement event in the real world<sup>pg 41</sup>.
     - Based on a _physical activity_ and is not influenced by the eventual reports that may be produced<sup>pg 41</sup>.
+    - Atomic data should be the foundation for every fact table design to withstand business users' ad hoc attacks.
 - Additive, semi-additive, non-additive
     - Additive can be summed across any of the dimensions associated with the fact table<sup>pg 42</sup>.
     - Semi-additive can be summed across some dimensions<sup>pg 42</sup>.